 Both of these powerful, muscular breeds are approximately the same height and weight at maturity, and both have short coats.
-However, one of the Shar-Pei's most notable attributes is wrinkly skin, so the sharpull terrier could appear more wrinkled than the pit bull but not as wrinkled as the Shar-Pei.
+However, one of the Shar-Pei's most notable attributes is wrinkly skin, so the Sharpull terrier could appear more wrinkled than the pit bull but not as wrinkled as the Shar-Pei.
 One caveat: You can never tell what you're going to get when mixing two breeds.

-The breed standard for the American pit bull, recognized by the United Kennel Club but not the AKC, specifies that adult male dogs should stand between 18 to 21 inches tall, and females 17 to 20 inches tall.
+The breed standard for the American pit bull, recognized by the United Kennel Club but not the American Kennel Club specifies that adult male dogs should stand between 18 to 21 inches tall, and females 17 to 20 inches tall.
 Males weigh between 35 and 60 pounds, with females weighing between 30 and 50 pounds.

-The pit bull's coat is short, smooth and somewhat stiff.
+The pit bull's coat is short, smooth, and somewhat stiff.
 In the Shar-Pei , only solid colors are permitted, while the pit bull standard allows any color or pattern with the exception of albino or merle.
 The latter refers to a genetic color pattern somewhat like dapples, with darker shades of the same hue on a lighter background.

+Sharpull terriers come from strong stock.
 The pit bull originally was bred as a fighting dog.
 Unfortunately, illegal dogfighting with these canines still goes on.
-The Shar-Pei was bred to fight, as well as herd and hunt in his native China.
-That means a cross of the two breeds could be aggressive to dogs and other animals.
+The Shar-Pei was bred to fight as well as herd and hunt in his native China.
+That means a Shar-Pei and pit bull mix could be aggressive to dogs and other animals.

 Shar-Peis have a lot of health issues.
 You might want to find a vet specializing in the breed.
-A hereditary condition known as Shar-Pei fever causes regular temperature spikes, swollen hocks and possibly vomiting and diarrhea.
+A hereditary condition known as Shar-Pei fever causes regular temperature spikes, swollen hocks, and possibly vomiting and diarrhea.
 The wrinkly skin collects bacteria causing infections, so regular wrinkle cleaning is necessary.
-Eye problems also plague the breed, as do allergies, slipped kneecaps, elbow and hip dysplasia and hypothyroidism.
+Eye problems also plague the breed, as do allergies, slipped kneecaps, elbow and hip dysplasia, and hypothyroidism.